 - I have ascertained the above through proper research on the Study Overseas and host universities' websites.

 Students often focus on only one part of the world when considering their exchange destination.
 We encourage you to consider a wide variety of locations.
 If you need to study in English, you are not limited to Canada, the United Kingdom, or the United States of America.
 Most of our exchange partners offer a wide range of courses taught in English.
 You can check individual host university pages for further information.
 You’ll find other international students like you from around the world at all of our host universities, and support services on campus to help you settle in.

 Will you go on exchange for a semester or a year?
 Here are some things to help you decide:

 - You need to be able to maintain a 75% (9 Adelaide unit) workload in every semester you’re on exchange, so you need to have space in your degree to receive full time credit for overseas study.
-Some partners will require a 100% load.
+Some host universities will require a 100% load.
 This can be a challenge if you do not have many electives left.

 - International students will need to ensure that they are preparing to take a study load that still allows them to complete their degree within the duration of their Australian CoE (speak to International Student Support if you're not sure).